-Attendance at the annual meeting will be limited to stockholders as], 2021, their authorized representatives and guests of the Company.
+Attendance at the annual meeting will be limited to stockholders as of [\cdot], 2021, their authorized representatives and guests of the Company.
 Access to the annual meeting may be granted to others at the discretion of the Company.
 In accordance with the Company's security procedures, all persons attending the annual meeting must present picture identification along with proof of ownership.
 If you are a stockholder of record, please be prepared to provide the top portion of your BLUE proxy card.
-If you hold your shares in "street name," you will need to provide proof of ownership, such as a recent account statement or letter from your broker.
+If you hold your shares in "street name," you will need to provide proof of ownership, such as a recent account statement or letter from your bank, broker, or other nominee.
 Cameras and recording devices will not be permitted at the annual meeting.